Rednexie/guilded.js-guide/responding-to-messages.md

 {% endtab %}
 {% endtabs %}

 Now, let's explain what this code does.
 Inside the event listener, we have an [asynchronous ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async\_function)[arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow\_functions).
-This allows us to resolve the [promises ](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/Promise)returned by some of our method calls.
+This allows us to resolve any [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global\_Objects/Promise) returned by some of our method calls later on.
 Inside this function, the first thing we do is check whether the message starts with our prefix (we chose `!` for example).
 If it doesn't, then we ignore the message.&#x20;

 {% endhint %}